Model selection applied to reconstructions of the Dark Energy: Results

 When computing the Bayes' factors of all the models (green region of the top panel in Fig. \ref{fig:fitness_full_panth}) one observes, in general, a moderate evidence against the reconstructions regardless of the number of extra parameters, compared to the standard model.
 However, in the reconstructions certain features at high redshift become apparent as more parameters are added, and therefore an enhancement in the goodness of fit.
-For instance, when using three amplitudes (second column of Figure \ref{fig:nodes_full_panth_eos}), a bump-like shape appears at $z\approx 1.5$ and after that the general form prefers a crossing of the phantom-divide-line (PDL), i.e. for $z\gtrsim 2$ the amplitude values lean toward $w_{\tt DE}<-1$ outside the $1\sigma$ region, which represents an improvement of $\Delta\chi^2 \sim -3$.
-If we continue the process of adding amplitudes to the reconstructions, the main trend preserves a bump but now located at about $z\approx 1.2$ and a crossing of the PDL at $z\sim 1.5$.
-We also obtained that the cosmological constant is slightly outside of the $2\sigma$ contours at several places (see last column of Figure \ref{fig:nodes_full_panth_eos}), and according to the Table \ref{tabla_evidencias} this represents a $\sim 3\sigma$ deviation from $\Lambda$CDM based on the improvement in the fit alone.
+For instance, when using three amplitudes (second column of Figure \ref{fig:nodes_full_panth_eos}), a bump-like shape appears at $z\approx 1.5$ and after that the general form prefers a crossing of the phantom-divide-line (PDL), i.e. for $z\gtrsim 2$ the amplitude values lean toward $w_{\tt DE}<-1$ outside the 68\% confidence region, which represents an improvement of $\Delta\chi^2 \sim -3$.
+If we continue the process of adding amplitudes to the reconstructions, the main trend preserves a bump but now located at about $z\approx 1.2$ and a crossing of the PDL at $z\sim 1.5$. \luis{This is not true though when having 5 extra parameters (and we will have a similar problem with the density with 4 extra parameters), although the reason for this is mainly related to the reconstruction methodology, for a detailed explanation please refer to Appendix A.} We also obtained that the cosmological constant is slightly outside of the 95\% confidence contours at several places (see last column of Figure \ref{fig:nodes_full_panth_eos}), and according to the Table \ref{tabla_evidencias} by using the definition of statistical significance in terms of the standard deviation $\sigma$, that is, the signal-to-noise ratio $S/N \equiv \sqrt{|\Delta \chi^2|}$, it represents a $\sim 3\sigma$ deviation from $\Lambda$CDM based on the improvement in the fit alone.
 These two features play a key role in identifying the correct dark energy model.
 If future surveys confirm their existence, the cosmological constant and single scalar field theories (with minimal assumptions) might be in serious problems as they cannot reproduce these essential features, and therefore alternative models should be taken into account.
 Furthermore, in the internal-$z_i$ reconstructions the internal positions are able to localize the position for the bump and the PDL, and the results resemble the previous ones, see the last two columns of Figure \ref{fig:rho_eos_corr_4y2x}.
-Besides the presence of the bump and crossing of the PDL, we notice that at $z=0$ the $1\sigma$ contour lays down right below the limits of $w_{\tt DE}<-1$.
+Besides the presence of the bump and crossing of the PDL, we notice that at $z=0$ the 68\% confidence contour lays down right below the limits of $w_{\tt DE}<-1$.
 An important point to stress out is that the freedom of the internal positions led to a better fit to the data, compared to the reconstructions with the same number of parameters but fixed positions; displayed as the x-markers in the top panel of Figure \ref{fig:fitness_full_panth}. \\